-Based on the guidance for IFRS 15, a significant portion of the revenues is recognized over the contract period based on estimated percentage of completion for the relevant contracts.
+A significant portion of revenues is recognized over the contract period based on estimated percentage of completion for contracts, based on the requirements in IFRS 15.

-We focused on this area because calculating the cost incurred for partly satisfied performance obligations and estimating the percentage of completion involves determining direct and indirect production cost.
+We focused on operating costs and the percentage of completion method because calculating the cost incurred for partly satisfied performance obligations and estimating the percentage of completion involves determining direct and indirect production cost.
 The determination requires management to use judgment to estimate costs and production time.
 Further, it requires, considering large amounts of data, which adds a degree of complexity to the estimation procedures.

-See also note 2 and 6 to the financial statements where management explain how they account for revenue from contracts with customers.
+See also note 2 and 6 to the consolidated financial statements where management explains how they account for revenue from contracts with customers.

-We reviewed management policy, which form the basis for the calculation of the cost incurred for partly satisfied performance obligations and how percentage of completion is estimated.
+We reviewed management policy, which forms the basis for calculation of cost incurred for partly satisfied performance obligations and how percentage of completion is estimated.
 We found the policy to be in line with IFRS requirements.
-To satisfy ourselves that internal controls related to the accounting for costing were appropriate, we evaluated and tested controls directed at the accuracy in the cost price calculations.
+To satisfy ourselves that internal controls related to the accounting for costs were appropriate, we evaluated and tested controls directed at the accuracy of the cost price calculations.

 We tested the accuracy of data used in the model that calculated costs incurred by tracing the details back to original sources.
-Our procedures include reconciliation of input data towards management's estimates and recalculation of both direct and indirect costs.
+Our procedures included reconciliation of input data towards management's estimates and recalculation of both direct and indirect costs.